7 Best Dividend Paying Stocks to Buy Now

 Allete, Inc. (NYSE:ALE)

 Allete, Inc. — a diversified utility — has been paying dividends since 1945 and failed to hike its annual payout only once in the past two decades.
-The current $0.5875 quarterly payout is nearly 5% higher than the $0.56 amount from the same period last year.
-This current distribution corresponds to a $2.35 annualized dividend and a 2.9% yield.
-Allete’s current yield is nearly 40% above the 2.1% simple average yield of the entire Utilities sector and in line with the 2.9% average yield of the Diversified Utilities subsegment.
+The current $0.62 quarterly payout is nearly 5% higher than the $0.59 amount from the same period last year.
+This current distribution corresponds to a $2.48 annualized dividend and a 4.1% yield.
+Allete’s current yield is nearly 22% above the 3.2% simple average yield of its industry and nearly 60% of the 1.7% average yield of the S&P 500.

-The company increased its annual payout one third over the past nine years of consecutive annual boosts.
-This advancement corresponds to an average annual growth rate of 3.3%.
-The dividend growth and 60% capital gains over the past five years combined for a total return of 81%.
-Over the past 12 months, the total return was 9% and 56% over the past three years.
+The company increased its annual payout over one third in the past ten years of consecutive annual boosts.
+This advancement corresponds to an average annual growth rate of 3.4%.
+The dividend growth and 38.3% capital gains over the past five years combined for a total return of over 60%.
+Over the past 12 months, the total return dropped and is now down 19.8%, creating an excellent buying opportunity for investors looking for a bargain.

 7 Best Dividend Paying Stocks to Buy Now: #6